antelle/argon2-browser/README.md

 })
 ```

+## Usage

+You can use this module in two ways:

+1. write the wasm loader manually, for example, if you need more control over memory ([example](blob/master/docs/js/calc.js))
+2. bundle it with WebPack or another bundler ([example](tree/master/examples/webpack)).

 ## Node.js support

 Of course, you can use generated asm.js code in node.js but it's not sensible: you will get much better speed by compiling native node.js addon, which is not that hard.
 Wait, it's already done, just install [this package](https://github.com/ranisalt/node-argon2).